Fast LiDAR Data Generation with Rectified Flows: Method

 \subsection{Velocity Estimator}

 In this section, we describe the design choice of the velocity estimator $v_{\theta}$ in~\cref{eq:ode}. \cref{fig:model} depicts the schematic diagram of the model architecture.

-\myparagraph{Pixel-space vs. feature-space.} As discussed in~\cref{sec:related_work}, the pixel-space iteration involves high computational cost in general, which barriers the adoption of powerful backbone models such as Vision Transformers (ViTs)~\cite{dosovitskiy2021image}.
-A common approach to this issue is to reduce the dimensionality at which iterative models are trained.
-In diffusion models, Rombach \etal~\cite{rombach2022high} proposed LDM (latent diffusion model), which consists of an autoencoder (AE) pretrained to \textit{perceptually} compress images and a diffusion model trained on the lower-dimensional AE features.
+\myparagraph{Pixel-space vs. feature-space.} As discussed in~\cref{sec:related_work}, the pixel-space iteration involves high computational cost in general, which poses a barrier to the adoption of powerful backbone models such as Vision Transformers (ViTs)~\cite{dosovitskiy2021image}.
+A common approach to this issue is to reduce the dimensionality at which iterative models operate.
+In the context of diffusion models, Rombach \etal~\cite{rombach2022high-resolution} proposed LDM (latent diffusion model), which consists of an autoencoder (AE) pretrained to \textit{perceptually} compress images and a diffusion model trained on the lower-dimensional AE features.
 The compression is motivated by the observation that representing imperceptible details of natural images can be relegated to AE.
 However, the AE-based non-iterative decoding can be problematic in LiDAR range image generation which requires accurate pixel values and their alignment to maintain geometric fidelity in point clouds.
 For instance, LiDM~\cite{ran2024towards} proposed the LDM-based approach in the LiDAR generation task but also identified blurry patterns output by the AE decoder as a remaining issue (see \cref{fig:teaser,fig:generated_samples}).
-Therefore, we rethink powerful yet efficient pixel-space architectures for precise modeling and aim to reduce the number of iteration as described in \Cref{sec:preliminary}.
+Therefore, in this paper, we reconsider powerful yet efficient pixel-space architectures for precise modeling, while minimizing the number of iterations by rectified flows.